Lexus UX 250h running costs

 |22-26||3yrs / 60,000 miles||1yr / 10,000 miles||From £1,774 / £3,547|

-The Lexus UX is only available as a hybrid in the UK.
-It should be an extremely cheap car to run, with low road tax and favourable Benefit-in-Kind (BiK) company-car tax ratings, although its zero-emissions counterpart the UX 300e will be even more affordable to run, with zero BiK in the 2020/21 financial year.
+As a hybrid, the Lexus UX 250h should be an extremely cheap car to run, with low road tax and favourable Benefit-in-Kind (BiK) company-car tax ratings, although its zero-emissions counterpart the UX 300e will be even more affordable to run, with zero BiK in the 2020/21 financial year.

 Prices are on the high side, but it’s hard to compare the UX with direct rivals.
 It's much more expensive than the Toyota C-HR on which it's based and a bit pricier than the more efficient MINI Countryman Cooper S E All4, but the long list of standard kit is appealing, as are the potentially strong residual values.